With Halloween quickly approaching, it will soon be time to pull out the decorations, costumes, and, of course, your favorite Halloween wig.

 If, after washing your wig, it feels or looks tangly and disheveled, you can detangle with a pick or wide-tooth comb.

-First, start by running your fingers through the wig and manually detangling as much as possible.
-Afterward, using your pick or wide tooth comb, work in sections, gently combing and untangling from the bottom of the hair to the top.
+First, run your fingers through the wig and manually detangle as much as possible.
+Afterward, using your pick or wide-tooth comb, work in sections, gently combing and untangling from the bottom of the hair to the top.

 Repeat until the wig is tangle-free.